Ad Blocker Impact on Analytics

 Ad blockers target third-party scripts — JavaScript loaded from external domains.
 First-party data collection operates differently: the tracking endpoint lives on your own domain, making it indistinguishable from legitimate site functionality.

-Server-side tracking takes this further by moving data collection entirely to the server layer, eliminating the client-side script that ad blockers intercept.
-Cookieless analytics platforms like SealMetrics combine both approaches — first-party, server-side, no cookies — to capture 100% of visitor activity regardless of ad blocker status.
+First-party data collection takes this further by routing data through your own domain, eliminating the third-party requests that ad blockers intercept.
+Cookieless analytics platforms like SealMetrics combine first-party infrastructure with no cookies to capture 100% of visitor activity regardless of ad blocker status.